NSHipster/articles/2012-08-13-nsincrementalstore.md

 `executeRequest:withContext:error:` passes an `NSPersistentStoreRequest`, an `NSManagedObjectContext` and an `NSError` pointer.

-`NSPersistentStoreRequest`'s role here is incredibly confusing.
+`NSPersistentStoreRequest`'s role here is as a sort of abstract subclass.
 The request parameter will either be of type `NSFetchRequestType` or an `NSSaveRequestType`.
 If it has a _fetch_ request type, the request parameter will actually be an instance of `NSFetchRequest`, which is a subclass of `NSPersistentStoreRequest`.
-So far so good... except that if it has a _save_ request type, it's still an `NSPersistentStoreRequest`, _because there's no corresponding `NSSaveRequest` class_.
+Likewise, if it has a _save_ request type, it will be an instance of `NSSaveChangesRequest` (this article was originally mistaken by stating that there was no such a class).

-To make matters worse, this method requires very specific and very different return values depending on the request parameter (and the `resultType`, if it's an `NSFetchRequest`).
+This method requires very specific and very different return values depending on the request parameter (and the `resultType`, if it's an `NSFetchRequest`).
 The only way to explain it is to run through all of the possibilities:

 #### Request Type: `NSFetchRequestType`